astorDev/typographia/material/3-cheatsheet.md

 Now, let's dive into each role semantics, accompanied by examples and specifications!

+> ☝ I put **everything** I've found in the official docs regarding semantics.
+If you find the article lacking details, that's just how deep Google decided to go on their website.

 > ⚠️ In the article, a few images showcase different token font sizes.
 The font sizes are accurate relatively, but not in absolute terms.

 ## Display